Openmesh-Network/legacy-openrd-contracts/README.md

-# DAODEVT contracts
+# OpenR&D

-The smart contracts and deployment of daodevt.
+The smart contracts and deployment of [OpenR&D](https://openrd.l3a.xyz/tasks).

 ## Setup